 - When you are asking for a mandatory reconsideration of a benefit which was refused, you will not be paid any benefit while you are waiting for the decision.
 If you are appealing because you think you should have been given a higher rate of benefit, you will be paid the reduced rate until the decision is made.

 - If you have been refused Employment and Support Allowance (ESA) following a Work Capability Assessment, and have requested a mandatory reconsideration, you can claim Universal Credit, however you may wish to seek advice as the amount of benefit you receive may be different under Universal Credit.
 If you have requested an appeal of an ESA decision, you can be paid ESA at the assessment rate until your appeal is heard (you will be required to send fit notes from your GP during this time).

 - There is a different process for appealing a tax credit decision.

-If you would like to discuss a mandatory reconsideration or an appeal, please ring Customer Advice and Support Service on 0300 100 1800 :
+If you would like to discuss a mandatory reconsideration or an appeal, please call Customer Advice and Support Service on 0300 100 1800 :

 - Monday, Tuesday, Wednesday and Friday: 8am - 5pm